 In 1995, Salon.com was founded in San Francisco.

-In 1995, the San Francisco Museum of Modern Art (SFMOMA) moved to its current building in the South of Market neighborhood.
+In 1995, The San Francisco Museum of Modern Art (SFMOMA) moved to its current building in the South of Market neighborhood

-In 2013, pedestrian fatalities were the highest since 2001.
+In 2013, 21 pedestrians were killed in vehicle collisions in San Francisco, the highest since 2001.

 From 2002 through 2013, Oracle Park hosted the annual Fight Hunger Bowl college football game.